2003–04 NFL playoffs: AFC: Indianapolis Colts 41, Denver Broncos 10

 Colts quarterback Peyton Manning earned his first playoff victory as he completed 22 of 26 passes for 377 yards and five touchdowns, giving him a perfect passer rating of 158.3 as the Colts crushed the Broncos, scoring on every possession until running back Edgerrin James lost a fumble with 14:14 left in the fourth quarter.
 Manning passed for four touchdowns in the first half alone, including one to Marvin Harrison where he got up and scored after falling down untouched.
-Both Harrison and Brandon Stokley scored two touchdowns for Indianapolis, with Reggie Wayne added the fifth.
-Meanwhile, the Colts defense picked off two passes from Broncos quarterback Jake Plummer and recovered a fumble.
+Both Harrison and Brandon Stokley scored two touchdowns for the Colts, with Reggie Wayne added the fifth.
+Meanwhile, the Colts' defense picked off two passes from Broncos quarterback Jake Plummer and recovered a fumble.
 Harrison recorded a career postseason high seven receptions for 133 yards and two touchdowns, while Stokley caught four passes for 144 yards and two scores.

 The Colts took the opening kickoff and stormed down the field.
 James gained 39 yards on the first five plays of the drive, and then Manning finished it with a 31-yard touchdown pass to Stokley.
-Denver responded on their ensuing drive, advancing the ball 49 yards in 12 plays and taking 8:13 off the clock.
-Jason Elam capped off the drive with a 49-yard field goal to cut their deficit to 7–3, but it was as close as Denver would ever get for the rest of the game.
-After the kickoff, Harrison caught three passes for 70 yards, including a pass in which he made a diving catch around three Denver players.
+The Broncos responded on their ensuing drive, advancing the ball 49 yards in 12 plays and taking 8:13 off the clock.
+Jason Elam capped off the drive with a 49-yard field goal to cut their deficit to 7–3, but it was as close as the Broncos would ever get for the rest of the game.
+After the kickoff, Harrison caught three passes for 70 yards, including a pass in which he made a diving catch around three Broncos players.
 All of them thought Harrison was down by contact and started to leave the field, but no one had actually touched him, and Harrison got back up and ran 46 yards for a touchdown.